zihaowang9725/Freddie-Mac-Projects/README.md

 - A better valuation of loan quality.
 When a bank or an investor buys a mortgage portfolio from another company, quality of loans needs to be evaluated.
 A portfolio of higher delinquency rate will be evaluated for a lower price for purchase.

 ## 2.2 Getting the Sample and Aggregating Data

+- Use the same criteria as in Project 1 to select loans eligible or modeling (see 1.3)
+- Use the same definition of delinquency as in Project 1 (see 1.4)